uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-java.rst

 The four lines at the beginning declare that ``robots.txt``, ``favicon.ico``, ``sitemap.xml`` and ``.well-known`` shall not be mapped to the application if the application runs at the root of the site.
 This allows the Site JSON entries for the content of those files to continue to be used.

+Similarly, line 5 and 6 keep UBOS' HTTP error pages instead of delegating them to the application.
+For example, if I user were to access a URL that does not exist, the UBOS 404 error page will be shown.

 Tomcat context file
 -------------------